 Can I freeze my eggs at any age?

 Unfortunately, the usefulness of egg freezing diminishes with age.
 It is best undertaken before the age of 38, and preferably 36 or younger.
 There are two reasons for this; quality and quantity.
 Older eggs are less likely to produce a successful embryo, and also they are less likely to freeze well.
 Older women generally produce fewer eggs per cycle of stimulations, and not all eggs collected will be suitable for freezing.

-To stand a realistic chance of having a baby from frozen eggs, quite a few need to be stored.
-Some studies suggest as many as forty should be frozen.
+To stand a realistic chance of having a baby from frozen eggs, quite a few need to be stored which may require more than one egg collection.

 Free counselling is available if you are considering egg freezing.
 This gives you the opportunity to talk to an independent person about your concerns regarding storage of your eggs and their future use.
 If you have any questions or would like to book an appointment with our Counsellors, please do not hesitate to get in touch.